-"People sounding like Sneakbo lately, and I've never been praised, are you crazy?", asked rapper Sneakbo on last year's "Preach"—and he does have a point.
-He is (along with a handful of others) arguably responsible, and largely uncredited, for sewing the seeds of some of the most exciting music to come out of the UK in years.
-Over the past twelve to eighteen months, the sound that's variously been termed Afroswing, Afro-bashment and Afro-rap—among plenty of other awkward portmanteaus—has gradually broken into the mainstream.
+"People sounding like Sneakbo lately, and I've never been praised, are you crazy?", asked rap star Sneakbo on last year's "Preach"—and he does have a point.
+This artist is (along with a handful of others) arguably responsible, and largely uncredited, for sewing the seeds of some of the most exciting music to come out of the UK in years.
+Over the past 12 to 18 months, the sound that's variously been termed Afroswing, Afro-bashment and Afro-rap—among plenty of other awkward portmanteaus—has gradually broken into the mainstream.

 Whether in the form of Mercury Prize and MOBO nominations, playlist slots on prominent radio stations, or the unending tick of YouTube view counters, it had blown from a London-centric curiosity to something of a nationwide phenomenon.
 With J Hus as the unofficial figurehead, the scene's ranks swelled.
 A whole host of young, bright upstarts—including the likes of Belly Squad, NSG, Kojo Funds, Young T & Bugsey, and Not3s—turned clubs upside down with anthems blending elements of Afrobeats, rap, grime and dancehall.
 Everything seems set for 2018 to be the year in which the music, and artists responsible, will truly make its mark in the charts, in the clubs, and on the streets.
 But even in today's internet-accelerated age, it's rare for a sound to germinate and blossom so quickly.
 Where, then, are those responsible for the sound’s earliest manifestations?